 - a high fever (102 degrees or higher);

 - fluid in your lungs;

-- if you have recently quit smoking cigarettes or marijuana.
+- if you smoke or have recently quit smoking cigarettes or marijuana.

 Theophylline can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Do not give this medication to anyone under 18 years old without medical advice.

 Serious side effects may be more likely in older adults taking theophylline.

 Follow the directions on your prescription label.
 Do not take theophylline in larger or smaller amounts or for longer than recommended.
 Your doctor may occasionally change your dose to make sure you get the best results.